hasithaa/bal.tips/content.en/docs/types/simple/boolean/index.md

 `ballerina\lang.boolean` Lang Library provides functions that operate on a `boolean` value.
 See available operations with examples in [Boolean Lang Library]({{% relref "/docs/langlib/boolean" %}}).

+Additionally, `ballerina/lang.value` Lang Library provides `toString` and another set of functions that can operate on a `boolean` value.

 # Conclusion

 In this post, I have discussed the `boolean` data type in Ballerina.
 Here are the key points: